morning movement labs

-weekly labs led by lesley exploring the physiology of listening with, to and through our bodies. foundational skills for body practitioners, improvisers, movers of all kinds and levels of experience. $10-15 sliding scale
+weekly labs exploring the physiology of listening with, to and through our bodies. foundational skills for body practitioners, improvisers, movers of all kinds and levels of experience. $10-15 sliding scale

 42 Quebec st. Guelph